eldu/temporarymoments/_includes/introduction.md

-Public art is an accessible form of communication that spans across social boundaries.
-It confronts people in their everyday environment.
-It is a reflection of the times we live in and is a critique on society.
+Public art confronts us in our everyday environment.
+It is a reflection of the times we live in and a critique on our society.

 Currently, this project focuses on the events that unfolded in Seattle, WA from the stay at home order through the racial justice protests in 2020.
-Murals painted across boarded up buildings express the raw emotions of the community.
-The Black Lives Matter movement and these protests are resonating with a lot of people.
+Artists painted across boarded up buildings to express the raw emotions of the community.
+Their messages throughout the pandemic and the Black Lives Matter movement resonate with us.

-These are temporary moments and history remembers.
-Lives have been affected.
-Let’s talk about it.
-We encourage you to be curious and to widen your perspective.
+*Nothing is more permanent than the temporary* — A.E.
+Stallings